-Besides Zenfone 5z, the company was supposed to launch the smaller brother Zenfone 5 which I was hoping to buy, but then they surprised with Zenfone Max Pro M1.
-This was the very first device from Asus that doesn’t use the ZenUI, and at the same time, it’s not a part of Android One.
-This has made a big change in the budget-end segment which was dominated by the Redmi Note series.
+Besides Zenfone 5z, the company was supposed to launch the smaller brother Zenfone 5, which I was hoping to buy, but then they surprised by launching Zenfone Max Pro M1.
+It was the very first device from Asus that doesn’t use the ZenUI, and at the same time, it’s not a part of Android One.
+It made a significant change in the budget-end segment, which was dominated by the Redmi Note series.
 The success was continued even in the second iteration – The Max Pro M2.

-2018 was also the year of Gaming phones as Razor, Xiaomi’s Black Shark has launched their phones into the market.
-Asus has showcased the ROG Phone and it made its entry into the Indian market in November ’18.
+2018 was also the year of Gaming phones as Razor, Xiaomi’s Black Shark, has launched its phones into the market.
+Asus has showcased the ROG Phone, and it made its entry into the Indian market in November ’18.
 I had a chance to explore the device even before it got launched, and man, I loved playing PUBG in it.

-It has got an amazing display with 90Hz refresh rate, powered by Snapdragon 845 SoC, and got the proprietary ROG skin that really changed the way the phone looks.
+It has got a fantastic display with a 90Hz refresh rate, powered by Snapdragon 845 SoC, and got the proprietary ROG skin that changed the way the phone looks.
 The best part about gaming on ROG Phone is it has got Air triggers which are pressure-sensitive and can be mapped manually.
-In addition to all these, the ROG Phone has special accessories that change the way you play games on mobile.
-I’ve really enjoyed testing it and shared the experience in my review, but again, the one thing that bothered many is its pricing.
+In addition to all these, the ROG Phone has unique accessories that change the way you play games on mobile.
+I’ve enjoyed testing it and shared the experience in my review, but again, the one thing that bothered many is its pricing.
 It costs almost 70K.
 Right after the launch, many OEMs have launched limited edition phones of their flagships where the specs are maxed out.
-I’d say, it was a bold attempt from Asus, and who knows, the next ROG Phone would be priced much cheaper.
+I’d say it was a bold attempt from Asus, and who knows, the next ROG Phone would be priced much cheaper.

-If there’s one thing that Asus has been showing consistently is innovation.
+If there’s one thing that Asus has been showing is innovation.
 It can be either their laptops or the phones, you’d see a lot of design changes, while the other OEMs are stuck with the same old design aesthetics.
-After introducing a smaller notch on Zenfone 5z, the next iteration, Zenfone 6 now Asus 6z is notch-less and an all screen, bezel-less phone.
+After introducing a smaller notch on Zenfone 5z, the next iteration, Zenfone 6 now Asus 6z is notch-less and an all-screen, bezel-less phone.

-Unlike the OEMs like Huawei and Samsung who introduced Hole Punch displays, Asus has adopted the rotating camera in its own way.
-At first, the leaks suggested that Zenfone 6 aka Asus 6z would also adopt the slider mechanism, but it turned out to be false.
-In some old news, the Zenfone 6 was found using a hole punch display too, but it was debunked once it was revealed to be using a controllable rotating camera.
+Unlike the OEMs like Huawei and Samsung, who introduced Hole Punch displays, Asus has adopted the rotating camera in its way.
+At first, the leaks suggested that Zenfone 6, aka Asus 6z, would also adopt the slider mechanism, but it turned out to be false.
+In some old news, the Zenfone 6 found using a hole punch display too, but it debunked once it revealed to be using a controllable rotating camera.

-Just so you know, the rotating camera was first introduced on Oppo N1 but it hasn’t got a wider reach.
-Majority of the flagships in 2019 were using pop-up selfie camera which was introduced in Vivo Nex first.
+Just so you know, the rotating camera was first introduced on Oppo N1, but it hasn’t got a wider reach.
+The majority of the flagships in 2019 were using a pop-up selfie camera, which was introduced in Vivo Nex first.
 Even the recent flagship OnePlus 7 series has a pop-up selfie camera.
-The uniqueness in Asus 6z is that the selfie camera rotates, and can be controlled at any position.
-You can say that it can be used as a periscope, and yes, the panoramas can be shot without moving the phone too.
-No wonder why they called it a Flip Camera.
-The phone was officially launched in India for a starting price of Rs.
-31,999 which is quite a deal breaker.
-It’s priced even lesser than the OnePlus 7, but the problem I see is the Redmi K20 which will be launched in India in the coming months.
+The uniqueness of Asus 6z is that the selfie camera rotates, and can be controlled at any position.
+It can also be used as a periscope, and yes, the panoramas can shot without moving the phone too — no wonder why they called it a Flip Camera.
+The phone officially launched in India for a starting price of Rs.
+31,999, which is quite a deal-breaker.
+It’s priced even lesser than the OnePlus 7, but the problem I see is the Redmi K20 & Realme XT which launched at a lower price.

 Future of Asus Flagship Phones in India

 Asus always wants to show innovation in their phones, but pricing is where they go wrong.
-From last year, with the Zenfone 5z, they proved that they can produce an amazing phone that is quite affordable.
-In fact, priced at even lesser than the existing competition.
-In short, their flagships are evolved to a stage now, that they’re going head-on-head with OnePlus and Huawei Flagships.
+Last year, with the Zenfone 5z, they proved that they could produce a fantastic phone that is quite affordable.
+Priced at even lesser than the existing competition.
+In short, their flagships are evolved to a stage now that they’re going head-on-head with OnePlus and Huawei Flagships.
 Hoping the future flagships & the experimental devices will help to achieve a significant market share in India.